Accepting payments always comes with processes and fees, particularly when it comes to online or digital payments.

 How Payment Links Work

-Here’s a quick rundown of how payment links work.
+Here’s a quick rundown of how you can accept payments via this method.

 1. Setting up your payment page